megagonlabs/qa-summarization/README.md

 ## Benchmark datasets

+The dataset is based on the [Amazon QA datset](https://jmcauley.ucsd.edu/data/amazon/qa/).
 We selected 1,440 entities from 17 product categories with 39,485 input QA pairs and 1,440 reference summaries.
+You can find the data in `CoQASUM` folder.

 ## Data Format